WeiChiaChang/easter-egg-collection/README.md

 <script src="https://rawgit.com/WeiChiaChang/Easter-egg/master/main.js"></script>
 ```

-Using npm:
+Or using npm:

 ```shell
 npm install easter-egg-collection --save-dev
 ```

-In your JavaScript file:
+Then in your JavaScript file:

 ```javascript
 import collection from 'easter-egg-collection'